Bible-Translation-Tools/BTT-Exchanger/README.md

 ## About the install.sh script
 - The script adds the docker repo, installs dependencies, adds a cron job to start BTT-Exchanger, pulls the needed docker images, and eventually reboots the machine to start BTT-Exchanger via the cron job.

 - There are two prompts to respond to in the install script.
 The first asks whether you want to install a Wifi Access Point on the server (PC) itself or if you want to use an external Access Point like the TP-Link mentioned above.
 The second prompt is to unlpug the network cable for reboot.
-The install sets up a DHCP server, so unplugging the network cable before rebooting and starting the DHCP server is highly recommended.  *When using the Access Point mode, the default password for the network is `oralmast`*
+The install sets up a DHCP server, so unplugging the network cable before rebooting and starting the DHCP server is highly recommended.  *When using the server Access Point mode, the default password for the network is `oralmast`*

 ## TP-Link Config
 1. See the [TP-Link documentation](https://www.tp-link.com/us/support/download/tl-wr802n/) for how to change the config.
 Feel free to adjust its config such as admin password, SSID, and wireless password.
 1. Plug the TP-Link in and connect to the default wifi network according to the instructions.
-1. Follow the setup wizard and select "Smart IP" on the LAN Settings or Networking page.
+1. Follow the setup wizard and select Access Point mode for the operating mode.
+This should select "Smart IP" on the Network page, but if not set it there.
 It will not allow you to uncheck the DHCP box, but DHCP will be disabled.

 ## Using BTT-Exchanger
 1. After a reboot, either connect to the TP-Link Wireless Netowrk if using the TP-Link router or connect to the BTT_#### Wireless network if you are running the Wireless Access Point on the server.
 The setup script for using an external access point configures the DHCP and DNS servers in a way that requires the TP-Link nano router to be configured in Access Point mode.